 The library therefore considers library space, costs, functionality, the needs of users, the availability of the material,and the library’s broader mission in making choices about format.
 If a decision is made to purchase a monograph, generally the preferred method is electronic.
-However, item may be requested in print, either if the user specifically requests a print resource or print is judged to be a more appropriate medium given the content or the potential use of the item.
+However, items may be requested in print, either if the user specifically requests a print resource or if print is judged to be a more appropriate medium given the content or the potential use of the item.

 Format (Paper vs. Hardcover)

 When possible, Shain Library orders materials in paper in order to maximize limited collection funds.
 When they arrive, paper materials are not bound or laminated; binding of these materials only occurs if they are judged to have been damaged by use.
 Laminate covers are only applied in very rare circumstances.
 When paper is not available or feasible, the library receives materials in hardcover, and hardcover is the preferred material for reference titles or for major scholarly sets.